-How to Safely Thaw a Frozen Pipe
+How to Safely Thaw and Prevent Frozen Pipes

 Here are a few low-cost DIY ways to thaw a frozen pipe and prevent them from freezing in the first place.

 A few hours

 IntroductionIf your pipes have extremely low or no water flow, they could be frozen.
 Here are a few low-cost DIY ways to thaw a frozen pipe and prevent them from freezing in the first place.

 - Cookie sheet

 - Foam pipe insulation

 - Heat tape